Workclamp Lengths

 On HECC80 & "A" Control Machines

 I do this the Following Way.
-Say your Measured Dimension was 1.988 instead of the expected 2.000 (we will assume that your Y-Ballscrew is Tight with No-Slop in it).
+Say your Measured Dimension was 1.988 instead of expected 2.000 (we will assume that your Y-Ballscrew is Tight with No-Slop in it).

 This means that the Part went In .012" Too Far.

-So using a 1 Inch Dial Indicator mounted on a Magnetic Base, With Machine-On & Holding Axis Position, put the Indicator-End against the Y Carriage.
+So using a 1 Inch Dial Indicator mounted on a Magnetic Base, With

 ---------------------------------------------------------------------------------------------------------------------------